joeitu/thesis_report/src/21__easy_token.md

 <!-- # discution

-To avoid this double sign-up, a solution could be to modify the SCS server side code to send the client a verification token during page load and not after a fail attempt to sign up.
+To avoid this double sign-up, a solution could be to modify the CSS server side code to send the client a verification token during page load and not after a fail attempt to sign up.
 However, this would makes the footprint and the scope of our module more ~impactfull ~important.
-Thanksfully, SCS offer an API that allow to register a new user through POST request.
+Thanksfully, CSS offer an API that allow to register a new user through POST request.
 Therefore, the first failled attempt required to get the token can be done {TODO under the hood} by our script without the user noticing it.
 Even if that solution can seems hacky, it has the advantage to keep the scope of the module to the client side and does not require to modify server side code.
 Therefore the former solution has been ~prefered.

  -->
 [^indico-jan]:   TODO